John & Mary Lou Missall

 John and Mary Lou Missall are award-winning historians and authors whose primary work focuses on the Seminole Indian Wars.
-These were the longest, costliest, and deadliest of all the nation's wars against Native Americans and spanned a period of more than forty years.
+These were the longest, costliest, and one of the deadliest of all the nation's wars against Native Americans and spanned a period of more than forty years.

 Their historical works include The Seminole Struggle: A History of America's Longest Indian War from Pineapple Press, History of the Third Seminole War 1849-1858 (co-authored with Dr. Joe Knetsch) from Casemate Books, This Torn Land: Poetry of the Second Seminole War from the Seminole Wars Foundation, This Miserable Pride of a Soldier: The Letters and Journals of Col. William S. Foster in the Second Seminole War from the Seminole Wars Foundation and the University of Tampa Press, The Army Is My Calling: The Life and Writings of Maj.
 John Rogers Vinton from the Florida Historical Soceity Press, and an Enhanced Edition of Woodburne Potter's classic The War in Florida.
 They also have articles published in The Encyclopedia of War and American Society.